PxPerfectMike/scootloops/readme.md

 downLoop(5, 0, (i) => console.log(i));
 ```

-> ## forEach
+## forEach

-The `forEach` function loops through an array and invokes a callback function for each element that matches a specific value.
+Loops through an array and invokes a callback function for each element that matches a specific value.

 ```javascript
 function forEach(array, data, callback)